Workplace Inductions – Effects Of Poor Ones

 The effects of a poor workplace inductions

 Unsafe Work Environment –

 It isn’t enough to have established procedures and protocols for activities that involve potential safety risks.
-Employees must receive training on the appropriate procedures and how and when to use them.
+Employees must receive workplace inductions and training on the appropriate procedures and how and when to use them.

 High Turnover –

-When there is little or no workplace induction or training, and employees do not understand how to effectively do their jobs.
+When there are no workplace inductions or training, and employees do not understand how to effectively do their jobs.
 This leads to a low morale among workers, which results in employee turnover.